 Tap water is completely safe to drink.
 You’ll see plenty of local people drinking bottled water, though this is generally just a status symbol and unnecessary.

-Accommodation in Hong Kong is plentiful but you may struggle finding places in the central business district at some times of the year.
+Apartments in Hong Kong are plentiful but you may struggle finding places in the central business district at some times of the year.
 If you’re looking for a short term rental in Hong Kong then you probably don’t want to consider a hotel at all?
 Who wants to be cramped into one small hotel room day after day?

 Thesqua.re offers short term, luxury self catering apartments in various locations across the country.
 From Kowloon to Central and North Point to Wan Chai, you’re bound to find the apartment to suit your needs.